vkernel/NSX-Security-Framework/USAGE.md

 ### Controlling Scope for Security Rules

-Each rule can optionally control whether the tenant scope is applied:
+Each rule can optionally specify which groups the rule should be applied to using the `applied_to` field:

 ```yaml
 - name: Allow web servers to application servers